shilpa2301/QRSAC/README.md

 Set `--gpu -1`, your program will run on CPU.

 ## Experiments
-2 different experiments are conducted to validate the working of the QRSAC algorithm - on an donkercar simulator and on an real-world scaled RC car (Jetracer).
+2 different experiments are conducted to validate the working of the QRSAC algorithm - on a donkercar simulator and on a real-world scaled RC car (Jetracer).

 ### Experiments on DonkeyCar